 Navigating an Insurance Claim on Your Roof Replacement, A Step-by-Step Guide

 As Atlanta's Premier Roofing contractor Good Shepherd Roofing answers calls from all over the metro area from property owners seeking help and assistance regarding leaks, wind damage, hail damage and similar occurrences.
 For many individuals that have had to make an insurance claim on their property before it is a repeat process and one that they are familiar with.
-However, there are many property owners that thankfully have not been the victim of storm related damage and have not had to navigate the insurance claim process before.
+However, there are many property owners that thankfully have not been the victim of storm related damage ( hail damage to roof or wind damage to roof) and have not had to navigate the insurance claim process before.
 We've pulled together the below information as a helpful guide and quick reference for persons wanting more information on an insurance claim for their roof, what to expect and some pitfalls to watch out for.

 Determining if you should make an insurance claim, how do I know?